apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

 **DataStream API**

-The DataStream API's `StreamExecutionEnvironment` acts as kind of a _builder pattern_ that can construct a complex pipeline.
+The DataStream API's `StreamExecutionEnvironment` acts as a _builder pattern_ to construct a complex pipeline.
 The pipeline possibly splits into multiple branches that might or might not end with a sink.

-At least one sink must be defined otherwise the following exception is thrown:
+At least one sink must be defined.
+Otherwise, the following exception is thrown:
 ```
 java.lang.IllegalStateException: No operators defined in streaming topology.
 Cannot execute.
 ```

-`StreamExecutionEnvironment.execute()` submits the entire constructed pipeline and clears the builder afterwards.
-In other words: no sources and sinks are declared anymore and a new pipeline can be added to the builder.
+`StreamExecutionEnvironment.execute()` submits the entire constructed pipeline and clears the builder afterward.
+In other words: no sources and sinks are declared anymore, and a new pipeline can be added to the builder.
 Thus, every DataStream program usually ends with a call to `StreamExecutionEnvironment.execute()`.
-Alternatively, `DataStream.executeAndCollect()` implictly defines a sink for streaming the results to the local client and only executes the current branch.
+Alternatively, `DataStream.executeAndCollect()` implicitly defines a sink for streaming the results to the local client and only executes the current branch.

 **Table API**

-In the Table API, branching pipelines are only supported within a `StatementSet` where each branch must declare a final sink.
+In the Table API, branching pipelines is only supported within a `StatementSet` where each branch must declare a final sink.
 Both `TableEnvironment` and also `StreamTableEnvironment` do not offer a dedicated general `execute()` method.
 Instead, they offer methods for submitting a single source-to-sink pipeline or a statement set: